 Citizenship Bill issue could make it hard for Sushmita Dev to retain Silchar

-Silchar, Apr 16: Sitting MP from Silchar in Assam Sushmita Dev, daughter of veteran Congress leader and a fiery debator, triumphed in 2014 Lok Sabha elections despite 'Modi Wave' sweeping the nation.
+Silchar, Apr 16: Sitting MP from Silchar in Assam Sushmita Dev, daughter of the veteran Congress leader and a fiery debator, Santosh Mohan Dev, triumphed in 2014 Lok Sabha elections despite 'Modi Wave' sweeping the nation.
 The BJP won seven out of the 14 Lok Sabha seats in Assam.
-Dev, one of the three Congress Mps from Assam in the Lower House, defeated the Bharatiya Janata Party (BJP)'s Kabindra Purkayastha by over 35 thousand votes.
+Dev, one of the three Congress MPs from Assam in the Lower House, defeated the Bharatiya Janata Party (BJP)'s Kabindra Purkayastha by over 35 thousand votes.

 For Dev, it could be an uphill task to retain the seat in 2019, not only because of the Citizenship (Amendment) Bill (CAB) issue, but also because BJP's chief strategist for the North East, Himanta Biswas Sarma, has given a clear signal that winning Silchar constituency is high on BJP's list of priorities.
 Not to mention that Dev is also battling anti-incumbency and Silchar happens to be a place where, many say, CAB has wide support along with Cachar and Karimganj districts.